CO32-/b3stats/titles.md

 2   | Pigeon John | The Bomb
 2   | Bruno Mars | Grenade
 2   | Roxette | It must have been love
+2   | Bruno Mars | Just The Way You are
 2   | Falco | Egoist
 2   | Cheryl Cole | Fight for this love
 2   | Urge Overkill | Girl, you&#039;ll be a woman soon